Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/domino_challenge.md

 ## About TryHackMe

-This write-up was made possible by the hard work of the TryHackMe team and the wider cyber security community, who continue to create practical and engaging learning environments for aspiring security professionals.
+This writeup was made possible by the hard work of the TryHackMe team and the wider cyber security community, who continue to create practical and engaging learning environments for aspiring security professionals.

 [TryHackMe](https://tryhackme.com/) is an online cyber security training platform that provides hands-on, browser-based and VPN-accessible labs across penetration testing, networking, web application security, privilege escalation, Active Directory and defensive security.
 Its rooms provide controlled and authorised environments where learners can practise realistic attack paths without targeting real-world systems.

-This write-up documents the **Domino** challenge from the **Jr Penetration Tester** pathway.
+This writeup documents the **Domino** challenge from the **Jr Penetration Tester** pathway.
 The room focuses on chaining several smaller weaknesses together until they produce full compromise.
 The key theme is that no single issue needs to be spectacular on its own; the danger comes from how each weakness knocks over the next.

 ## Lab Summary